jordanleal12/assignment-2-custom-software/README.md

 - Use of the OpenWeatherMap API is in accordance with its [terms and conditions](https://openweather.co.uk/storage/app/media/Terms/Openweather_terms_and_conditions_of_sale.pdf)
 - API usage is limited to 60 requests per minute
 - CSV and JSON files created by the app are only stored locally in the root folder
+- Pre provided API Key is for testing by CoderAcademy staff only and would not be present in normal deployment

 ## Security Impacts